-- (e) persons engaged by the Press Syndicate, - (f) persons engaged in Estate Management in a non-pensionable capacity while undertaking professional training, - (g) persons other than University officers, engaged in work at the University Farm, either as agricultural workers or as clerical, secretarial, or technical workers, - (h) persons engaged as estate workers on the Madingley Estate, - (i) persons engaged by the Local Examinations Syndicate, other than University officers, - (j) the staff of the ADC Theatre, - (k) the staff of the University Centre, - (1) persons engaged in a temporary pensionable or non-pensionable capacity to undertake administrative or technical work upon terms and conditions not applicable to University assistants, who have been placed in this category after consultation with the Assistant Staff Committee, - (m) any person engaged as Occupational Nurse to assist the Consultant Occupational Physician.
+- (a) University officers, - (b) Departmental Demonstrators, - (c) persons receiving non-pensionable payments for occasional or temporary duties in connection with teaching, demonstrating, or examinations, - (d) persons engaged in a temporary pensionable or non-pensionable capacity to take part in research work upon terms and conditions not applicable to University assistants, - (e) persons engaged by the Press Syndicate, - (f) persons engaged in the Estates Division in a non-pensionable capacity while undertaking professional training. - (g) persons other than University officers, engaged in work at the University Farm, either as agricultural workers or as clerical, secretarial, or technical workers, - (h) persons engaged as estate workers on the Madingley Estate, - (i) persons engaged by the Local Examinations Syndicate, other than University officers, - (j) the staff of the ADC Theatre, - (k) the staff of the University Centre, - (1) persons engaged in a temporary pensionable or non-pensionable capacity to undertake administrative or technical work upon terms and conditions not applicable to University assistants, who have been placed in this category after consultation with the Assistant Staff Committee, - (m) any person engaged as Occupational Nurse to assist the Consultant Occupational Physician. - Rules governing the terms and conditions of employment of University assistants published under Regulation 3 are not published in the Reporter, but the Council will publish a Notice in the Reporter on each occasion when the Rules have been substantially changed.
+Copies of the Rules and amendments will be distributed to all concerned by the Human Resources Division, from where additional copies may be obtained on request. - See Regulation 2 and the Schedule appended to these general regulations.